 Creative Escape | Circle City Industrial Complex

 Have you ever played a fowling match?
 Would your kids enjoy visiting a chocolate factory and tasting a flight of chocolate?
-From dance class to blowing glass, fowling matches to a chocolate tasting, the Circle City Industrial Complex (CCIC) has something for kids and adults alike.
+From dance class to blowing glass to fowling matches, the Circle City Industrial Complex (CCIC) has engaging experiences for kids and adults alike.

 Housed in a renovated industrial building, the Circle City Industrial Complex is located between Massachusetts Avenue and Brookside Avenue.
 Free parking is easily accessible with a large 4-acre lot across the street from the building.
 Public restrooms are available in the complex.

 Visiting the CCIC is a creative escape in itself.
 With over 100 artists, galleries, and businesses, it is a unique destination to visit.
-Studios are open to the public on the first Friday of the month and some studios and businesses are also open on the first Saturday of the month from 12 p.m. to 4 p.m. or by appointment.
+Studios are open to the public on the first Friday of the month and some studios and businesses are also open by appointment.
 The first Friday of each month is the best time to check out the CCIC, as most businesses and studios are open from 6 p.m. to 9 p.m.
-First Fridays allow visitors to explore glass and metal studios, enjoy beverages from one of the breweries (for purchase), treat themselves to a beverage or snacks, and listen to live music.
+First Fridays allow visitors to explore all the art studios, enjoy beverages from one of the breweries (for purchase), treat themselves to a beverage or snacks, and listen to live music.
 It is free to attend and open to all ages.

 Schwitzer Gallery